asahun/cdc-lead-management/docs/lead_workspace.md

 - Each lead header now includes a subtle delete icon that opens a confirmation modal before permanently deleting the lead (and clearing the property assignment flag).
 - A “Phone Scripts” card at the bottom of the lead view surfaces registered-agent, decision-maker, and gatekeeper scripts with placeholders automatically populated from the current profile and lead/property data (plus a copy-to-clipboard action).
 - Contact names are normalized before rendering outbound communications: email greetings always use a capitalized first name, while letters print a properly cased full name in the address block and a first-name salutation even when the CRM data arrives in all caps.
-- Letter generation saves PDFs into `~/Downloads/CDR-Mails` (auto-created if missing), logs each print beneath the attempts list, and lets you mark the letter as mailed—checking the box automatically writes a `mail` attempt for that contact.
+- Letter generation streams PDFs to the browser (no new tab), logs each print beneath the attempts list, and lets you mark the letter as mailed—checking the box automatically writes a `mail` attempt for that contact.

 ## Follow-up Ideas